-The VLDB Conference is expected to operate with a break-even goal; a profit is not expected.
+The VLDB Conference is expected to operate with a break-even goal; a profit beyond covering the VLDB Endowment operational expenses is not expected.
 A loss is undesirable, but a minor one is acceptable especially if commitment on expenses is made gradually.